Advertiser Disclosure

 Image Credit: Dietmar Lichota via Unsplash

 Smuggler’s Cove is one of the best-kept secrets of the British Virgin Islands.
-To get to the beach, you’ll want to opt for a ferry ride.
-Otherwise, you’ll have to brave the narrow roads that lead to the shore.
+To get to the beach, you need to take a ferry ride.
+Otherwise, you have to brave the narrow roads that lead to the shore.

-Since it’s a little difficult to get to directly, many tourists are dissuaded from visiting.
-If you’re looking for a bit of seclusion, you’ll be happy to know that you’ll have the place virtually to yourself.
+Since it’s difficult to get to directly, many tourists avoid visiting.
+If you’re looking for seclusion, you’ll be happy to know that you’ll have the place virtually to yourself.

 Final Thoughts